Before you come up with a marketing plan, it’s important to understand the role marketing has in your business.

 - Give your Google Analytics dashboard a quick review

 When to Call in the Pros

-If establishing your 2023 marketing plan still has you stressed and sleepless, it’s time to rope in the experts.
-Don’t hesitate to contact us at Technology Therapy® Group.
-And make sure to check out the following on-demand training sessions to give you an edge in the new year.
+If establishing your 2024 marketing plan still has you stressed and sleepless, it’s time to rope in the experts.
+Don’t hesitate to contact us at Technology Therapy® Group to set up a tailored coaching session.